Armpit detox. Is that like some sort of holding cell for misbehaving armpits that got too rowdy during their night on the town?

 In fact, Lume is acidic and maintains the acid mantle, as well as your skin’s protective bacterial flora.

 What a relief it is to know there’s finally

 a product out there that protects you from skin damage over time as well as offensive body odor.

 Before using Lume, you do want to get rid of waxes, oils, and the aluminum plugs from past deodorants so it can have direct contact with your skin.
 That said, all you need before applying it the first time is a quick shower with soap and water.
-Then, once you’ve dried off, you are ready to use Lume to ward off body odor for 72 hours!
+Then, once you’ve dried off, you are ready to use Lume to ward off body odor for up to 72 hours!

 There have been numerous times in my life when I tried switching from clinical strength deodorant with aluminum to others, looking for more natural, but– most importantly– effective odor control.
 Let me tell you, as someone with pits that “reek to high heavens” (a description bestowed to me by my own loving mother), I know the struggle.

 I kept the growing club of disappointing deodorants and antiperspirants stored under my bed to justify money gone to waste, or maybe hoping that my body would change and they’d work for me another day.

 I really think the only thing that needs changing is the way deodorant is approached.
 With Lume, you don’t have to be concerned that it’s any less powerful than the antiperspirant you switched from, or that it will still cause you issues.
 You may find, like me, that it addresses odor unlike any other product you’ve tried before with no catch

 Lume approaches body odor differently.
 With a unique, patented formula that simultaneously works safely with your body’s pH and prevents odor-causing bacteria from bringing the funk, there is no detox or waiting period necessary.
 Just try Lume

 and soon, you’ll be flaunting those pits with pride in no time.